Kaileycar/belly-button-challenge/README.md

 ## Help

-* Huddles with Pan Marbibi on Wednesday 08/09/23
+* Huddled with Pan Marbibi on Wednesday 08/09/23

 ---